Hawas (1974 film)

 Hawas (English: Lust) is a 1974 Indian Hindi-language film produced, directed, and written by Sawan Kumar.
-The film stars Anil Dhawan, Neetu Singh, Bindu, Vinod Mehra with a special appearance by Rekha during the song "Aao Yaro Gao".
+The film stars Anil Dhawan, Neetu Singh, Bindu, Vinod Mehra with a special appearance by Rekha during the song Aao Yaaron Gao.
 The film's score was made by Usha Khanna.
-According to film and music expert Rajesh Subramanian lyricist Majrooh Sultanpuri refused to reduce his price for the film and a humiliated Sawan Kumar Tak while leaving the writers residence instantly penned the lines Teri galiyon mein na rakhenge Kadam aaj ke baad.
+According to film and music expert Rajesh Subramanian lyricist Majrooh Sultanpuri refused to reduce his price for the film and a humiliated Sawan Kumar Tak while leaving the lyricist's residence instantly penned the lines Teri Galiyon Mein Na Rakhenge Kadam Aaj Ke Baad.
 The song turned out to be an alltime classic.

 Synopsis

 The handsome Anil Kumar is employed with Natwarlal, a criminal gangster.
 Natwarlal asks Anil to find employment with Shailendra Singh, and after doing so, seduce his beautiful young daughter (Neetu) and marry her, to get himself a share in their property and wealth.
 Anil agrees to do so, and finds employment with Shailendra.
 Things go topsy turvy when Shailendra's second wife Kamini, is heavily attracted to Anil and wants him for herself.